Competition Rules and Scoring Matrix

 - To validate physical performance against the elements, the shelters will be subject to a wind machine (“the Wolf”) that will simulate high wind and rain. (pictured right)

 - Seismic load will be simulated using a shake table, as shown in the attachment.
 The table/platform of the shake table will be constructed of wood.
 Therefore, teams should ensure that their shelter has a mechanism for fastening to the wood platform.
-Stroke and frequency of the stroke are still being determined.

 More comprehensive wind and seismic load testing will be done on the winning shelter(s) if the sponsor considers the prototype(s) advanced enough for further development.